 You can actually go here and see it for yourself.

-I’m not saying that these fortune 500 companies are not hiring people, but I’ve completed my share of surveys and fortune 500 companies do utilize market research companies to get customer’s opinion.
+I’m not saying that these fortune 500 companies are not hiring people, but I’ve completed my share of surveys and fortune 500 companies do utilize market research companies to get customer’s opinions.